Lizzy-Gallagher/lizzy-gallagher.github.io/_posts/2020-08-31-tips-for-growing-as-a-dev.md

 ---
-title:  "3 tips to accelerate your tehcnical growth as a software engineer (without giving up your weekends)"
+title:  "3 tips to accelerate your technical growth as a software engineer (without giving up your weekends)"
 date:   2020-08-30 7:00:00 -0500
 tags: growth
 ---